Pain Killers: Getting off is hard to do...

 So just going to a doctor for suboxone will not only get you nothing most times, it will alert your doctor to the fact that you have problem.
 So if you want to get suboxone for painkiller withdrawal treatment, you need a suboxone doctor.
 To find a suboxone doctor, or a doctor who can prescribe suboxone for treatment of opiate dependence, is actually very easy, if you have the resources.

 You can do what I did, and spend a few days or weeks searching and hunting for one in your area, if there is one, it can be hit and miss.
 Or you can use the resources I have put together in my report, that is only $14.97.
-Not only will it save you hours of research and frustration but it will save you hundreds of dollars on your prescriptions.
+Not only will it save you hours/days/weeks of research and frustration but it will save you hundreds of dollars on your prescriptions.

 So here’s how to get suboxone, easily: Buy my report, it’s only $14.97, go to the resources listed to find the nearest suboxone doctor.
 Call the doctors office and ask specific questions outlined in my report.
 These questions are there to ask the doctors office, to help save you money and make sure there are no hidden fee’s.
 Once you feel you have found the doctor to help you, then make an appointment.